dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Proofs-Of-Concept/DOM-XSS-In-Search-Query-Tracking-Functionality.md

 ![image](https://github.com/user-attachments/assets/cd3c3182-80a0-497a-824e-d6a87db74e36)

-<b>It looks like there is a script that dynamically creates an image tag with the user's search query.
-Let's check out the DOM to analyze img tag created in the DOM</b>
+<b>It looks like there is a script that unsafely uses our search query as a source with the document.write() sink to dynamically create an image tag.
+Let's check out the DOM to analyze the img tag created in the DOM</b>

 <h3>Document Object Model (DOM)</h3>